-The life expectancy set aside for a reverse mortgage can be thousands of dollars and eat-up a large amount of your loan proceeds.
-For example, for a 75 year old borrower with $2,000 in yearly ongoing housing expenses from property tax and homeowners insurance, the life expectancy set aside is approximately $20,000 which means the borrower receives $20,000 less in proceeds from the reverse mortgage.
-Prospective borrowers should understand if the life expectancy set aside applies to them and how much it is before determining if a reverse mortgage is right for them.
+The life expectancy set aside for a reverse mortgage can be thousands of dollars and consume a large amount of your loan proceeds.
+For example, for a 75 year old borrower with $2,000 in yearly ongoing housing expenses from property tax and homeowners insurance, the life expectancy set aside is approximately $20,000.